 A QUB Student?
 Get Involved and Make a Difference!

 A vital part of Reading Together is its Mentors, through commitment, empathy, and enthusiasm, they build bonds with their mentees to foster a love of reading.
-If you would like to support a child on a one to one basis and are looking for paid experience working with children, we will soon be recruiting Mentors.

 What qualities do our Mentors need?